powercodeacademy/phase-3-mock-code-challenge-freebie-tracker/README.md

   - returns a collection of all the companies that the Dev has collected freebies from

-Use `rake console` and check that these methods work before proceeding.
+Use bin/rake console` and check that these methods work before proceeding.
 For example, you should be able to call `Dev.first.companies` and see a list of the companies for the first dev in the database based on your seed data; and `Freebie.first.dev` should return the dev for the first freebie in the database.